stoikerty/dev-toolkit/Readme.md

 - run multiple apps using the same underlying principles
 - as little configuration as necessary
 - powerful enough to run production-scale apps
+- defer testing and additional setup to app

 TODO:
 - add script for build